-- All authority ultimately resides in God, who is the sovereign of the Universe.
+All authority ultimately resides in God, who is the sovereign of the Universe.
 He is the “ruler over the nations” (Psa.
 22:28; cf. 1 Chron.
 29:11).
 Kings, presidents, legislative bodies, etc., are subject to God and will be held accountable for how they administer civil affairs.
 Bible history is replete with evidence establishing this premise.

 The grand moral principles that are progressively revealed in the Scriptures should be the general guidelines for crafting civil law.
-This was the primary basis of the body of law that was crafted in this country’s infancy, though we are rapidly digressing from this exalted concept.
+This was the primary basis of law that was crafted in this country’s infancy, though we are rapidly digressing from this exalted concept.

-Nebuchadnezzar was the Lord’s “servant” for the punishment of the wayward kingdom of Judah, even though the monarch was a wicked man personally, and would be judged eventually for his evil (Jer.
+Nebuchadnezzar was the Lord’s servant to punish the wayward kingdom of Judah.
+But the monarch was a wicked man, personally, and would be judged eventually for his evil (Jer.
 25:8-12).

 When Paul wrote his letter to the saints in Rome, the emperor Nero was on the throne.
 As vile as he was, the Christians in the imperial city were to be submissive to his administration in all matters that did not violate their Christian responsibilities.